 Should you use a humidifier?

-A humidifier can help maintain the optimum humidity levels to prevent infections, and curb bacterial growth.
+can help maintain the optimum humidity levels to prevent infections, and curb bacterial growth.
 Recent medical studies have shown that bacteria and viruses, like the common cold, cannot spread in humidity levels of over 45%.
 Researchers think this is due to the air being too thick – and it explains why people do not get as many illnesses during the summer months with higher humidity.

 Some areas have naturally ideal humidity levels.
 Unfortunately in Florida, and much of the eastern United States, humidity levels can vary from over 90% in the height of summer to under 50% in the cold, winter months.